hail2u/node-gfmtoc/README.md

 gfmtoc
 ======

-The GitHub flavored Markdown ToC generator.
+The only GitHub flavored Markdown ToC generator that supports multi-byte headings.

 <!-- #toc -->